cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/nginx.key -out /tmp/nginx.crt -subj "/CN=nginxsvc/O=nginxsvc"`

 ## Step 2: Store the certificate in Kubernetes
 In order to use the certificate with our nginx, you need to add it to kubernetes and store it in a `secret` resource of type `tls` in your namespace.
+Note that Kubernetes changes the names of the files to a standardized string.
+For example, `nginx.crt` should become `tls.crt`.

 `kubectl  create secret tls nginx-sec --cert=/tmp/nginx.crt --key=/tmp/nginx.key`